 Once you have identified when your audiences are most active, schedule your posts to publish at those times to increase your reach and opportunities for engagement.

-Facebook’s algorithm, at outside this time, will note the engagement on your post and subsequently prioritize it in your audiences’ feeds.
+Facebook’s algorithm, outside this time, will note the engagement on your post and subsequently prioritize it in your audiences’ feeds.

 2. Keep Consistency in your posting